Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 # Step 2: TexTools

+This step deals with the extraction process.
+We'll be using TexTools to gather all the 3D assets that pertain to your model.

 ## Step 2a: Preparation

 Before we do any of the heavy lifting with TexTools, we want to prime it for what's to come.
 Specifically, we'll be preparing it for your character, so you will have to repeat this process if you begin working on a different character.